-In two back-to-back, potentially NSFW posts discussing web development vs. native development, Eran Hammer covered a lot of the pain points encountered in each.
+In two back-to-back, potentially NSFW posts discussing web development vs. platform-specific development, Eran Hammer covered a lot of the pain points encountered in each.
 For instance, on the Web, you’ve got rendering and user interface inconsistencies between browsers.
-On the other hand, retention for native apps is notoriously crappy.
+On the other hand, retention for apps is notoriously crappy.

 Toward the end of his second piece, Eran nailed my long-time contention in this quasi-fictional war between the Web and native: